More about: 20 Best Things To Do in Madrid

 Don't be scared, as cruel as its name sounds, the Matadero is a cultural space in the mythical neighbourhood of Legazpi, next to the river in Madrid.
 There you can see unique exhibitions, music concerts, have a snack or eat in one of its occasional food trucks or in its Cantina, and take a stroll along the river.
 A perfect option for a Sunday morning.

-On Madrid's famous Gran Via you will not only see the most luxurious hotels in the capital, but you will also stop at each of its spectacular shop windows.
+On Madrid's famous Gran Vía, you'll not only see the capital's most luxurious hotels, but you'll also stop at each of its spectacular shop windows.
 Whether you feel like treating yourself or you're into low-cost shopping, you'll find something to suit all tastes and budgets.

 It is also a good place to buy souvenirs in one of its historic kiosks.
-Discover it from top to bottom and finish your stroll in the beautiful Retiro Park.
+Discover the city from top to bottom and finish your walk in the beautiful Retiro Park.

-Whether you're a theatre fan or not, Gran Via's musicals are guaranteed to be a different story.
-For several hours you will forget the hustle and bustle of the capital and you won't be able to take your eyes off the incredible costumes, dances and musical numbers of mythical works such as The Lion King.
+Whether you're a theatre fan or not, Gran Via's musicals are guaranteed to be a different experience.
+For several hours you'll forget the hustle and bustle of the capital and you won't be able to take your eyes off the incredible costumes, dances and musical numbers of mythical works such as The Lion King.

 If you don't feel like spending the afternoon watching a musical, there are also other options such as going to a funny monologue at the legendary Chocita del Loro.
 There are musicals all year round, but if you go to Madrid in winter you will find Christmas premieres and it will also be a perfect plan to take shelter from the cold.